frida/frida-website/_i18n/en/_docs/stalker.md

 This helper is used when *virtualizing* call instructions.
-Virtualizing is the name given to the replacement of an instruction typically those relating to branching with a series of instructions which instead of executing the intended block allow stalker to manage the control-flow.
+Virtualizing is the name given to the replacement of an instruction typically those relating to branching with a series of instructions which instead of executing the intended block allow Stalker to manage the control-flow.
 Recall as our transformer walks the instructions using the iterator and calls `iterator.keep()` we output our transformed instruction.
 When we encounter a branch, we need to emit code to call back into the Stalker engine so that it can instrument that block, but if